ByteDice/ByteDiceWeb/README.md

 # ByteDiceWeb - [ByteDice.net](https://bytedice.net)
-> A small website served as a place to find all (not yet all) content related to Byte Dice.
+> A small website served as a place to find content related to Byte Dice.

 # Open-source - Copyright